-Univariate meta-analysis (UMA): Univariate meta-analysis is the process of aggregating multiple studies to better understand the effect of one outcome.
+- Univariate meta-analysis (UMA): Univariate meta-analysis is the process of aggregating multiple studies to better understand the effect of one outcome.

-Multivariate meta-analysis (MMA): Multivariate meta-analysis aggregates multiple studies to better understand the effect of multiple outcomes.
+- Multivariate meta-analysis (MMA): Multivariate meta-analysis aggregates multiple studies to better understand the effect of multiple outcomes.

 Fixed effects vs. random effects meta-analysis model

 - This model assumes that the studies included in the meta-analysis come from a single homogeneous population and the observed heterogeneity is due to within-study variations.

 - This model relies on the assumption that study effect estimates are often more variable than assumed in the fixed effects model, where observed heterogeneity is attributed to both within-study and between-study variation.

 - Heterogeneity may contribute to biased estimates and it may be identified using the forest plot visualization or statistical tests for heterogeneity such as Cochran’s Q test or the Index I .

 - This increased likelihood that small studies are published if their results are significant may skew the conclusions drawn from meta-analysis as the studies being pooled largely represent studies selected for their favorable results and larger effects.

-Publication bias: Publication bias (PB) is the phenomenon that occurs when the outcome of a study influences the decision to publish it or not; typically, studies having favorable results are more likely to be published or submitted for approval than those with unfavorable results.
+- Publication bias (PB) is the phenomenon that occurs when the outcome of a study influences the decision to publish it or not; typically, studies having favorable results are more likely to be published or submitted for approval than those with unfavorable results.